Image AddOn

 }

-This minimal example shows the simplest image insertion with only the required properties.
+This example shows a simple image insertion with only the required properties.
 The src provides the image URL, and alt ensures accessibility by describing the image content for users with screen readers or when the image fails to load.

 resolve({